 Linguistic support is available for the language used by participants for studying, carrying out a traineeship or volunteering abroad in the framework of long-term mobility activities supported under Key Action 1.
-Linguistic support will mainly be offered online, as e-learning offers advantages for language learning in terms of access and flexibility.
-Online support includes mandatory assessment of language competences and voluntary language courses.
+Linguistic support will mainly be offered via the Erasmus+ Online Linguistic Support, as e-learning offers advantages for language learning in terms of access and flexibility.
+The Erasmus+ Online Linguistic Support (http://erasmusplusols.eu) includes a mandatory assessment of language competences and voluntary language courses.
 Language assessment is a crucial aspect of the initiative in order to provide the right preparation for each participant and collect evidence on language skills of EU mobility participants.
 Therefore, a language assessment will be undertaken by participants before mobility and another assessment will be carried out at the end of the mobility period to monitor progress in language competences.
 The results of the language assessment test carried out by participants before their departure will not preclude them from taking part in the mobility activity, whatever the result is.
+The online language assessment shall thus not be used to select Erasmus+ mobility participants, but to provide them with an opportunity to boost their level where needed.
+The provision of linguistic support shall be based on mutual trust between sending and receiving institutions: it is the responsibility of the sending institution to provide participants with the most appropriate linguistic support, to ensure that they reach the recommended level agreed with the receiving institution by the start of the mobility.